ctcl-bregis/ctclsite-rust/config/blog/content/mct2_p1.md

 One thing I did not consider before going into the project is that I would have to work with many high-frequency differential connections.
 I do not have the equipment nor I would have any reasonable ability to access equipment that can debug such high frequency interfaces.
 This includes HDMI, DisplayPort, USB 3.0, PCIe 3.0 and MIPI CSI.

 ### Display
-As a size comparison, I looked at my Samsung XE500C13 Chromebook ("Chromium Sulfate") that also has an 11.6" display and determined that 11.6" is well suitable for the project.
-I have already used a 7" display in MediaCow Touch (1) "Nashville" and it seemed too small.
+As a size comparison, I looked at my Samsung XE500C13 Chromebook ("Chromium Sulfate") that also has an 11.6" display and determined that 11.6" is well sutable for the project.
+I have already used a 7" display in MediaCow Touch (1) "Nashville" and it seemed too small.i

 On July 5, 2024, I received the 11.6" display, this allowed me to be able to get the measurement of the distance between the eDP connector and the horizontal edge of the display.
 When I received the display, I found out that it came with an non-FPC (flat cable) eDP cable that had it so that the location of the connector on the display is not critical for the layout of the carrier PCB.
 However, this measurement was still required to be able to add a cutout in the LCD holder part for the eDP and touchscreen connector.